Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 What if we told you that a new study (AMBAR trial) shows that treatment exists that can offer new hope for Alzheimer’s, dementia, as it has provided for decades with autoimmune disease?
 And that this study showed that plasma exchange reduced the progression of moderate Alzheimer’s in such study participants by 61%.2

-It’s called Regenerative Plasma Exchange.
+It’s called Therapeutic Plasma Exchange.
 In this article, we’ll explore this revolutionary therapy.
 We’ll learn how it works, what conditions it can treat, and how it’s offering hope for the most disabling conditions.

 As you get older, your blood becomes polluted with “rusty” proteins and “sticky” molecules that may adversely affect your brain and body.
 By “rusty” we mean damaged by oxygen, and by “sticky” we mean damaged in a way to stimulate the immune system and cause inflammation.
 Since your blood is the river of nourishment for your cells, your cells’ health is influenced by the health of your blood.